Euro falls, Treasury yields up as higher U.S. rates seen

 The Fed meeting on Tuesday and Wednesday will be followed by a press conference by Fed Chair Janet Yellen, who likely will be pressed on the timing of rate hikes.

-In commodities, gold edged up 0.7 percent, while Brent oil fell 0.3 percent and U.S. crude prices added 0.2 percent in volatile trading.
+In commodities, gold edged up 0.7 percent, while Brent oil LCOc1 fell 0.3 percent and U.S. crude prices CLc1 added 0.2 percent in volatile trading.
 [GOL/] [O/R]

 (Additional reporting by Caroline Valetkevitch, Sam Forgione and Gertrude Chavez-Dreyfuss; Editing by Nick Zieminski, Leslie Adler, Chizu Nomiyama and James Dalgleish)